 How it stacks up

-Let's see how MAKO stacks up with its medical-device peers.
+Let's see how MAKO stacks up with some of its medical-device rivals and peers.

-Let's look at some fundamental metrics for more insight.
+Let's add some more fundamental metrics for deeper insight.

 Net Margin (TTM)